kubernetes/ingress-nginx/docs/examples/grpc/README.md

 ### Notes on using response/request streams

-1. If your server does only response streaming and you expect a stream to be open longer than 60 seconds, you will have to change the `grpc_read_timeout` to acommodate for this.
+1. If your server does only response streaming and you expect a stream to be open longer than 60 seconds, you will have to change the `grpc_read_timeout` to accommodate for this.
 2. If your service does only request streaming and you expect a stream to be open longer than 60 seconds, you have to change the
 `grpc_send_timeout` and the `client_body_timeout`.
 3. If you do both response and request streaming with an open stream longer than 60 seconds, you have to change all three timeouts: `grpc_read_timeout`, `grpc_send_timeout` and `client_body_timeout`.

 Values for the timeouts must be specified as e.g. `"1200s"`.

 > On the most recent versions of nginx-ingress, changing these timeouts requires using the `nginx.ingress.kubernetes.io/server-snippet` annotation.
-There are plans for future releases to allow using the Kubernetes annotations to define each timeout seperately.
+There are plans for future releases to allow using the Kubernetes annotations to define each timeout separately.